casper-network/docs-archive/technical-framework/block-storage/sharding.md

    the parent shard (this happens as a consequence of one of the KON calls in 2.).
 Note: if insufficient funds are available in the depository then only as many tokens that remain in the depository are taken.
+4. When validators in the parent shard see that 3. has been finalized, they call the `confirm` endpoint of the KON contract in the child with the appropriate parameters.
+5. When the threshold in the KON contract is reached, the tokens are removed from the `staging` set of the `localMint` and burned (they do not need to be kept in a lockup because they will simply be re-minted if the user transfers them back).
+6. If the `ttl` on the `PendingDeposit` expires before 5. occurs then the funds are returned to the user (in the child shard).

 _(MB: I am implying that validator nodes will have some logic to automatically detect when it needs to send a KON transaction to another shard.
 Is this reasonable?)_